Welcome to

 It is very important to have a properly-fitting tuning hammer, which should bear on a good portion of the two flat faces of the wrestpin (tuning-pin).
 If the fit is too sloppy, the corners of the pin and the socket of the tuning hammer will be damaged, and the backlash makes accurate tuning difficult anyway.
 If it is too small, it will grip the top of the pin only, with the same result.

-Tuning-hammers are available from Lucy Coad or David Law - see 'Suppliers' page of this website.
-Alternatively, I am now able to offer a limited number of hand-made hammers tailored to your own pins, either directly or via a template.
-Please see the Tuning and Tuning Hammers page for details
+I am able to offer a limited number of hand-made hammers tailored to your own pins, either directly or via a template.
+Please see the Tuning and Tuning Hammers page for details.
+Sadly, in view of the EU General Product Safety Regulation, effective from 13 December 2024, I am no longer permitted to supply these to EU countries or Northern Ireland.

 I have made a number of very short and lopsided hammers; these have proved popular with owners of Broadwoods and other pianos with the pins at the back, and also with spinet owners.
 In both cases the lid makes tuning difficult (unless it can be thrown right back) and these special hammers can help.
 They don’t look as elegant as the long-stemmed symmetrical type, but they are quite practical!